-NEW YORK, July 16 (Reuters) - U.S. stock index futures rose on Wednesday, after better-than-expected economic data in China and ahead of the latest batch of corporate earnings.
+NEW YORK, July 16 (Reuters) - U.S. stock index futures rose on Wednesday, on a fresh round of merger news, as investors digested the latest batch of corporate earnings.

-* Also supporting early gains was chipmaker Intel, which rose 5 percent to $33.30 in premarket following second-quarter results that topped analysts’ estimates.
+* Also supporting gains was chipmaker Intel, which rose 5.1 percent to $33.32 in premarket following second-quarter results that topped analysts’ estimates.
 The company also forecast third-quarter revenue above Wall Street’s expectations.

-* But Yahoo shares were off 3.7 percent to $34.30 after its disappointing second-quarter results and outlook, although the company pledged to pay its shareholders at least half the proceeds from Alibaba Group Holding Ltd’s IPO-BABA.N mega-IPO this fall.
+* Yahoo shares also declined in premarket, down 2.3 percent to $34.79 after its disappointing second-quarter results and outlook, although the company pledged to pay its shareholders at least half the proceeds from Alibaba Group Holding Ltd’s IPO-BABA.N mega-IPO this fall.

-* Italy’s GTECH will buy U.S. slot machine maker International Game Technology for $6.4 billion including debt.
-IGT shares jumped 10.1 percent to $17.07 before the opening bell.
+* In other merger news, Italy’s GTECH will buy U.S. slot machine maker International Game Technology for $6.4 billion including debt.
+IGT shares jumped 9.5 percent to $16.97 before the opening bell.

-* After the closing bell, eBay and SanDisk are among S&P 500 companies due to report earnings.
+* After the closing bell, results are due from S&P 500 companies including eBay and SanDisk.